wilgaboury/jsignal/docs/src/content/docs/guides/context.md

 description: Introduction to the  API.
 ---

-For JSignal user code, the Context API's primary usecase is to avoiding prop drilling, but it is also used extensivley in JSignal's internals.
+For JSignal user code, the Context API's primary use case is to avoiding prop drilling, but it is also used extensivley in JSignal's internals.
 Put breifly, it is a utility for scoped, single-threaded dependency injection.
-If that last sentance didn't make any sense, don't worry; this section will try to provide an intuitive understanding so users are well equipped when working with it.
+If that sentance didn't make any sense, don't worry; this section will try to provide an intuitive understanding so users are well equipped when working with it.

 ## Example